2025 Internship Opportunities

 • Please note different positions have varying hiring paperwork dependent on the organization's hiring practices.

-• These internships will involve direct collaboration with the organizations team and the CAHNR Fellows Program Coordinator.
-Students accepted should expect regular bi-weekly/monthly email check-ins in the duration of the internship with either you and the Internship supervisor to assess the quality of work and its alignment with your current position.
+• These internships will involve direct collaboration with the organization's team and the CAHNR Fellows Program Coordinator.
+Accepted students should expect regular bi-weekly/monthly email check-ins for the duration of the internship with either you and the Internship supervisor to assess the quality of work and its alignment with your current position.

 Please contact Liliana.Oliveira@uconn.edu with any questions.